-Divorce can be a heartbreaking experience and may impact your ability to remain lawfully in the United States.
+Divorce can be a heartbreaking experience.
+Further, in some cases a divorce may impact your ability to remain lawfully in the United States.

-If you were granted conditional residency status based on a marriage of less than two years, divorce may affect your ability to renew your permanent residency status.
+If you were granted conditional residency status based on a marriage of less than two years, a divorce may affect your permanent residency status.

 Even if you fail to renew your green card on time, it is important to note that your lawful permanent residence status will not be changed in any way as a result.

 In order to apply to have the conditions removed from your green card, you must file Form I-751 Petition to Remove Conditions on Residence with USCIS.